-Licensees may apply to the Victorian Commission for Gambling and Liquor Regulation for an exemption to their mandatory requirement to provide free water.
+Licensees may apply to the VCGLR for an exemption to their mandatory requirement to provide free water.

-The Commission has discretion over which applications are approved, and will determine each application on its own merits.
-However, under the Liquor Control Reform Act 1998, the Commission must consider:
+The VCGLR has discretion over which applications are approved, and determines each application on its own merits.
+However, under the Liquor Control Reform Act 1998, the VCGLR must consider:

-For example, an exemption may be granted where the licensee does not have access to mains water and the lack of free drinking water will not lead to alcohol-related harm.
+For example, an exemption may be granted where the licensee doesn’t have access to mains water and the lack of free drinking water won’t lead to alcohol-related harm.

 If you wish to apply for an exemption, you can download the application form Exemption from the requirement to provide free drinking water at licensed premises (PDF, 124.48 KB).

 A poster is available for licensees to download that advises patrons that the venue provides free water.
-Download a copy of the Free water available poster (PDF, 980.23 KB) to display in your venue today.
+Download the Free water available poster (PDF, 3.38 MB) to display in your venue.
 If you would like a copy for digital displays, download the high resolution version (JPG, 1011.26 KB).

 See the optional signage for licensed premises on the Print my liquor signage page for more information.